humdrum-tools/verovio-humdrum-viewer/README.md

 ![](images/figure10.png?raw=true)

-## Using Humdrum-aware verovio on your webpage.
+### Static image created in the browser.

-Or even easier, embedding Humdrum data for a static view of the notation:
+Or even easier, here is an example of a static image created from Humdrum content embedded inside of the webpage:

 ```html
 <html>